SamPassmore/SamPassmore/content/talk/2018Aphylogeneticapproachtokinshipuniversityofbristol.md

 authors = []

 # Name of event and optional event URL.
-event = "PGR Summer Series"
+event = "PGR Summer series"

 # Location of event.
 location = "University of Bristol"